If Your Child is Always Hungry, this Could be Why

 With the help of your family doctor, you can find the root cause of the depression, in order to mitigate its side effects.

-3. Your child has worms in the gut!
+3. Your child has serious medical conditions

 Yes, the presence of worms in the intestines will likely leave your child feeling always hungry.